 Quite a few cocktails use a sweet and sour mix or even a simple syrup.
-Kick it up with my chili pepper simple syrup made with jalapeno and serrano peppers.
+Kick it up with my Jalapeno Simple Syrup made with jalapeno and serrano peppers.

 Since there are peppers in my drink technically the sauce is technically my veggies… Here’s where my train of thought started.
 When I was lucky enough to go to the Kentucky Derby in 2013, I was looking for a drink with a little kick.